andybega/mireg-blogs/us-2016-dot-density/us-2016-dot-density.md

 To fix this I did another pass through the county-candidate data and for records that were rounded to 0 probabilistically sampled a single point depending on how many votes there were, i.e. candidate-county records with 2,500 votes were more likely to get a point than a pair with 500 votes.

-Actually doing this with probabilities of *P* = Votes/5000 if Votes &lt; 2,500, while technically correct as far as I can tell, would in practice push us back too far, creating too many new dots than we need to make up for the total vote/dot shortfall.
+Actually doing this with probabilities of *P* = Votes/5000 if Votes &lt; 2,500, while technically correct as far as I can tell, would in practice push us back too far and create too many new dots than we need to make up for the total vote/dot shortfall.
 The reason, I think but haven't verified, is because I'm already oversampling within each bin.
 For example, for observations that get rounded to 1 dot, there are more towards the lower end of 2,500 than the upper end of 7,500, meaning that the bin as a whole will end up with too many dots.
 And although it's hard to tell in the plot for the bin for 2, that's a problem in all bins.
 So technically the sampling throughout should not use rounding but rather be probabilistic in some fashion.
 E.g. give a record with 7,500 votes 1 or 2 dots with equal probability of 0.5.

 I didn't do that.
 Since most of the problem is at the very low end with rounding to 0, fixing those gives results that are correct enough, as a table comparing vote and dot shares for each candidate shows.